araith/pyDEA/README.rst

 ::
    https://opensource.org/licenses/MIT

-Copyright (c) 2016 Andrea Raith, Fariza Fauzi, Olga Perederieieva
+Copyright (c) 2016 Andrea Raith, Olga Perederieieva, Fariza Fauzi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal